josemariasosa/music-theory/README.md

 The first Am is being play: A-C-E, and the second Am: A-E-C.

-##### B diminished chord (grade vii°)
+##### 5.5.7 B diminished chord (grade vii°)

-The B diminished, or [Bdim, B°], chord, that should have be correctly said: "hald-diminished", is generated by using al those notes: B, D, F.
+The B diminished, or [Bdim, B°], chord, that should have be correctly said: "half-diminished", is generated by using al those notes: B, D, F.

 ```text
 Major Scale: